jtaylor9/Digits/README.md

 # Digits

-Implements a sample address book.
+Implementation of a sample simple address book.

 # Usage
-Invoke the application for the first time using:
+To invoke the application for the first, use this in terminal:

 ```
 meteor --settings ../config/settings.development.json